-Current workplace of Cherry patentee Günter Murmann, who remained totally unresponsive to requests to reach him.
+Current workplace of former Cherry engineer Günter Murmann, who remained totally unresponsive to requests to reach him.
 Fortunately I was able to reach him in spite of this.

-In 2014, I found out that he has the MEI Sabrecoil brochure as well as a MEI keycap brochure.
-Althoughs he is still around (and reachable by an intermediary) I think at this point I can give up all hope of ever seeing a scan of that brochure.
+In 2014, I found out from him that he has the MEI Sabrecoil brochure as well as an MEI keycap brochure.
+Although he is still around, he consistently refuses to respond, including via an intermediary.

 For being totally unresponsive to enquiries, which is particularly frustrating because they were the primary user of the “contact blade small” style switches that remain unproven to be Himake.
 (They are the only major company who used those switches besides Monterey who are still in business.)